airbnb/javascript/README.md

 ## Naming Conventions

  - Avoid single letter names.
 Be descriptive with your naming.
+Use verbs when naming functions, nouns for objects.

     ```javascript
     // bad